top of page

 about the book

-In 2009, writer Sandy Allen got something in the mail from their uncle Bob.
-It was his autobiography, typed on sixty pages in all-capital letters.
+In 2009, writer Sandy Allen got something in the mail from his uncle Bob.
+It was Bob's autobiography, typed on sixty pages in all-capital letters.
 Bob was a self-described "hermit" who lived in the desert in northern California.
 Sandy didn't know Bob well.
 On the phone, Bob said he wanted to get his story "out there" because it was "true."
 In A Kind of Mirraculas Paradise: A True Story about Schizophrenia, Sandy shares Bob's story with the world.

 AKOMP is written in two fonts.
 In one font, Sandy tells Bob's life story faithfully to his account.
-He was a Hendrix-obsessed kid coming of age in tumultuous late sixties Berkeley, CA. His world was forever changed when one day in 1970, at about age sixteen, he was driven to a mental hospital, locked in a cell, injected with drugs and thereafter, as Bob put it, "labeled a psychotic paranoid schizophrenic."
-In a second font, Sandy interlaces familial, historical, and medical contexts, seeking especially to better understand the 'label' he received.
+Bob was a Hendrix-obsessed kid coming of age in tumultuous late sixties Berkeley, CA. His world was forever changed when one day in 1970, at about age sixteen, he was driven to a mental hospital, locked in a cell, injected with drugs and thereafter, as Bob put it, "labeled a psychotic paranoid schizophrenic."
+In a second font, Sandy interlaces familial, historical, and medical contexts, seeking especially to better understand the 'label' his uncle received.

 The result is an utterly unique and electrifying work, one that has changed the conversation about schizophrenia and about mental illness generally.